ruggeri/tech-notes/programming-languages/cpp_notes.md

 One last thought.
 You can say `make_unique<X>(arg1, arg2)` and now you didn't even call `new` yourself!

+**weak_ptr**

+This is for weak references.
+You can upgrade them to a shared_ptr by calling `lock()`, but this may give you a null pointer of course.

+How is this implemented?
+Here's the idea (I think).
+A `shared_ptr` has a reference to the object, and a *control block*.
+The control block has the (1) use count and (2) weak ptr count.

+When the use count hits zero, the managed data is deleted.
+But the control block *is not*.
+When the weak ptr count hits zero, then the control block is delted.

+The weak ptr can know the managed object is deleted by seeing that use count is zero.

 **Containers of references**

 We can write a container which stores values.
 We can write a container